karldlima/kitos-garden/README.md

 ### Design system

-We use CSS variables for theming, along with tailwind config for optimal reusability within JS.
+We use CSS variables for theming and tailwind config for optimal reusability within JS.
 We're also maintaining these reusable base components so they can be transferred over to a custom component library at some point.
 We're using cva for component variants.

 ### Git